Wallet and Custody Guide

 Read our guide to learn crypto essentials, including:

-• Hot vs. cold wallets
+Self-custody hot vs. self-custody cold wallets

-• Custody vs. qualified custody
+Custody vs. qualified custody

-• Managing the keys to your crypto wallet
+Managing the keys to your crypto wallet

-• Security technologies
+Security technologies

-Hot versus cold wallets
+Self-custody hot versus cold wallets

-Hot wallets connect directly to the internet, which makes transactions faster, but also means hackers at least theoretically have openings for attack.
+Self-custody hot wallets connect directly to the internet, which makes transactions faster, but also means hackers at least theoretically have openings for attack.

-To prevent this, providers and users can each take actions to keep hot wallets more secure.
+To prevent this, providers and users can each take actions to keep self-custody hot wallets more secure.
 For instance, users can prevent a single point of failure by splitting up the keys to their wallet, storing them in different locations, and requiring multiple keys to sign any given transaction.
 In that scenario, even if a hacker was able to compromise one key, it might not be enough for them to do any actual harm.

 Moreover, users can add policies and permissions to their account (so long as their provider supports it, technologically), limiting who can move funds, how frequently, how much per day, which addresses can receive them, etc. Those kind of controls can limit the amount of damage a bad actor – whether internal or external – could do to your balance sheet.

-Properly secured, hot wallets allow you to hold and move funds quickly.
+Properly secured, self-custody hot wallets allow you to hold and move funds quickly.
 They're often used for keeping funds liquid.
 Hence, they tend to be very useful for retail aggregators and platforms, since their customers make frequent transactions.
-These companies will often keep some portion of their funds in hot wallets for liquidity and the rest in cold storage for safekeeping and periodic rebalancing.
+These companies will often keep some portion of their funds in self-custody hot wallets for liquidity and the rest in cold storage for safekeeping and periodic rebalancing.

 Best for: Preserving speed and liquidity of funds.